 - When the Class of 2017 enters the dental clinic in June of 2015, ten new clinical care faculty will have been hired, one for each of the ten suites to maintain a faculty to student teaching ratio

 at 5 student pairs to one clinical faculty member.

-- Drs Bobbie Kramer and Greg Schuster graduated from the Costin Institute this year.
+- Drs.
+Bobby Kramer and Greg Schuster graduated from the Costin Institute this year.

 - Russell Gilpatrick, DDS, Dean of the College of Dental Medicine-Arizona, was named as winner of the prestigious William J. Gies Awards for Vision, Innovation, and Achievment (Gies Awards) by